 The oldest and the shortest of the four Gospels, the Gospel of Mark emphasizes Jesus’s rejection by humanity while being God’s triumphant envoy.
 Probably written for gentile converts in Rome—after the death of Peter and Paul sometime between A.D.
 60 and 70—Mark’s Gospel is the gradual manifestation of a “scandal”: a crucified Messiah.

-Evidently a friend of Mark (Peter called him “my son”), Peter is only one of the Gospel sources, others being the Church in Jerusalem (Jewish roots) and the Church at Antioch (largely gentile).
+Evidently a friend of Mark—calling him “my son”—Peter is only one of this Gospel’s sources, others being the Church in Jerusalem (Jewish roots), and the Church at Antioch (largely gentile).

-Like one other Gospel writer, Luke, Mark was not one of the 12 apostles.
+Like another Gospel writer Luke, Mark was not one of the 12 apostles.
 We cannot be certain whether he knew Jesus personally.
 Some scholars feel that the evangelist is speaking of himself when describing the arrest of Jesus in Gethsemane: “Now a young man followed him wearing nothing but a linen cloth about his body.
 They seized him, but he left the cloth behind and ran off naked” (Mark 14:51-52).

 Others hold Mark to be the first bishop of Alexandria, Egypt.
 Venice, famous for the Piazza San Marco, claims Mark as its patron saint; the large basilica there is believed to contain his remains.